 5. Once you have completed your plan payments, you should receive a discharge.

-Your attorney is with you every step of the process--- and we will give you tools to help you achieve a successful financial future.
+Your attorney is with you every step of the process; and we will give you tools to help you achieve a successful financial future.
+We call this giving you “Peace of Mind”.